-If you wish to exercise any of the above rights, please contact the HIM Director/Privacy Officer at the contact information list on page 1 of this notice.
+If you wish to exercise any of the above rights, please contact the Health Information Management Director/Privacy Officer at the contact information list on page 1 of this notice.
 Please submit your request in writing during normal business hours (8:00-4:30 Monday-Friday).
 If you are present for a current registration, you may communicate your wishes to the registration staff at that time.
-Designated staff in these departments will forward your request to HIM Director/Privacy Officer for processing.
+Designated staff in these departments will forward your request to Health Information Management Director/Privacy Officer for processing.

 The Hospital is Required To